Josh-XT/Josh-XT/README.md

 ## Expertise & Skills

 I actively work with languages and technologies such as `Python`, `TypeScript`, `NextJS`, `C#`, `PowerShell`, `GraphQL`, and `PostgreSQL`, using `Visual Studio Code` for code editing and database management.
-This expertise allows me to not only automate tasks but also to develop innovative tools that push the boundaries of what is currently possible.
+I use `Docker` for containerization and `GitHub Actions` for continuous integration and deployment (CI/CD).
+I also use `GitHub` for version control and project management.
+I am able to work in any programming language needed for a project, and I am always eager to learn new languages, technologies, and concepts even after 25 years of writing code.
+I still love it.

 ## My Projects

+I actively contribute to many different repositories as needed as well as maintaining several of my own projects.
+I have created many projects over the years, ranging from simple scripts that set up my desktop environment to complex applications like AGiXT, an open-source Artificial Intelligence Automation Platform.

 ### Personal